Dawn Promislow was born and raised in Johannesburg, South Africa and has lived in Toronto since 1987.

-She has received grants from the Ontario Arts Council, a Writers' Works-in-Progress grant among them.
+She has received grants from the Ontario Arts Council, a Writers' Works-in-Progress grant and several Recommender's grants among them.

 Dawn has taught creative writing at the McMichael Canadian Art Collection, in a workshop she designed that drew connections between writing and visual art.
 She's spoken to school classes about writing and short stories, and at book clubs, universities, arts festivals, libraries, on CBC Radio Canada International, and others, about short stories and writing.
 She was the 2015-2016 writer-in-residence at the Toronto Heliconian Club.

-She is writing her second book, a novel, while continuing to publish short fiction and poetry.
+She continues to publish short fiction and poetry.

 Wan, a novel, came out with Freehand Books on May 1, 2022.